 Diplomatic relations were established on 16 September 1975.

-In Papua New Guinea, Canada is represented by the Canadian High Commission in Australia.
+In Papua New Guinea, Canada is represented by the High Commission of Canada in Australia.

-Papua New Guinea is represented in Canada by a High Commission in Washington, D.C., U.S.A.
-Papua New Guinea also has a consulate in Toronto.
+Papua New Guinea has a consulate in Toronto, and is officially represented in Canada by an Embassy in Washington, D.C., U.S.A.

 Canada enjoys a close and friendly relationship with Papua New Guinea.
 Bilateral relations are cordial and enhanced by a shared membership in international organisations such as the Commonwealth, the Asia-Pacific Economic Cooperation and the United Nations.
-Canada and Papua New Guinea share interests with respect to fisheries and climate change and are both party to a number of international environmental and fisheries agreements such as the Kyoto Protocol, the United Nations Convention on the Law of the Sea and the United Nations Fish Stocks Agreement.
+Canada and Papua New Guinea share interests with respect to fisheries and are both party to a number of agreements such as the the United Nations Convention on the Law of the Sea and the United Nations Fish Stocks Agreement.
 Canada is also a Dialogue Partner of the Pacific Islands Forum to which Papua New Guinea belongs.

-With regard to development assistance, Canada supports community-based projects in Country through the Canada Fund for Local Initiatives administered by the Canadian High Commission in Australia.
-The country is also eligible for multilateral programs and others managed by the Canadian International Development Agency (CIDA).
+With regard to development assistance, Canada supports community-based projects in Papua New Guinea through the Canada Fund for Local Initiatives administered by the High Commission of Canada in Australia.
+Canada also provides long-term institutional support to multilateral and global organizations that are present in the Pacific.

-Canada's trade relations with Country are managed by the Trade Commissioner Service at the Canadian High Commission in Australia.
-In 2010, Canada’s bilateral merchandise trade with Papua New Guinea totalled $42.0 million, with $40.3 million in exports and $1.6 million in imports.
-The main Canadian exports to PNG in 2010 involved aircrafts and machinery.
-Imports in 2010 from PNG comprised mainly of coffee, spices and tea.
+Canada's trade relations with Papua New Guinea are managed by the Trade Commissioner Service at the High Commission of Canada in Australia.
+In 2013, Canada’s bilateral merchandise trade with Papua New Guinea totalled $23.1 million, with $21.4 million in exports and $1.7 million in imports.
+The main Canadian exports to Papua New Guinea in 2013 involved aircrafts and machinery.
+Imports in 2013 from Papua New Guinea comprised mainly of coffee, spices and tea.